Nopro263/ksb/README.md

 # Why this software?
 Due to logistical requirements, the people that bring items (the sellers) must tell us beforehand what these items will be.
-The currently used software is a bunch of old php scripts that lack some important features, so I've rewritten the complete software in python.
+The currently used software is a bunch of old php scripts that lack some important features (e.g. multiple languages), so I've rewritten the complete software in python.

 # What does this software do?
 This software is split into two parts: the seller part and the employee part.\